wjian8/psvcp_v1.01/README.md

 python3 $path_of_the_pipeline/Check_gff.py pan.pep.fa genome_example_dir/MSU_0-2M.pep.fa
 ```
 The output will show the number of proteins ID in MSU_0-2M.pep.fa and in pan.pep.fa.
 The output also show the number of proteins sequence in  MSU_0-2M.pep.fa which are the same in pan.pep.fa.

+### Potentail Limitations in the pipeline
+PSVCP is robust in placing novel PAV sequences into the linear pangenome, it may be limited to display more complex SVs such as translocations and inversions, which is a challenge in current pangenomics studies, even for the advanced graph-based pangenome.
+In addition, due to its read length, short-read sequencing data may have lower sensitivity for SVs detection compared with long-read sequencing data.

 #### Bugs or suggestions
 Any bugs or suggestions, please contact the authors.